 Everest Base Camp Length

 Basically, the trekking length of Everest base Camp is 130km round ie from Lukla to Lukla.
-This treking length is not much for an experienced trekker to walk but if you are trekking for the first time, you may have difficulty to cover this distance through the Himalayan trekking path.
+This trekking length is not much for an experienced trekker to walk but if you are trekking for the first time, you may have difficulty to cover this distance through the Himalayan trekking path.
 Guided by the professional trekking guide and backpack carried by porters will make your holiday easier.
 The total trekking day from Lukla to Lukla will be 14 days with the acclimatization day in Namche Bazaar.

 Acute Mountain sickness is a serious condition that you should not underestimate during your trekking to Everest Base Camp.
 There will be a huge variation in altitude, ups and downs through the rocky unpaved mountain road from 3,000 meters at lukla to 5,364 meters Everest Base Camp.
-Moreover, you will hike to 5,545 meters Kalapathar for the beautiful views of Mountains.
+Moreover, you will hike to 5,545 meters Kalapathaar for the beautiful views of Mountains.
 So, trekkers often take a rest day at Lukla for the proper acclimatization during the trek which is very much important to overcome altitude sickness.
 Be aware of the symptoms of Altitude sickness along the way.

 Walking, yoga and meditation, jogging, swimming and hiking are the some practices that help you during your trekking.
 Well training plan with the physical and mental preparation is good for successful trekking holidays.
 So, make yourself ready with these tips for Everest Base Camp Trek.
 Good Luck!